-When choosing locations for MEG Energy’s facilities, we consider both scientific and traditional knowledge of the land.
-Locations of water bodies, rare plants, sensitive wildlife habitats and historically or ecologically significant lands are considered.
+We utilize available scientific and traditional knowledge of the land when planning, building and operating MEG facilities.
+The factors we take into account include water bodies, rare plants, sensitive wildlife habitats and historically or ecologically significant lands.

+MEG Energy’s SAGD production facilities use only 10-15% of the land surface of a lease.
 This picture shows what wellheads look like above the surface.
-Approximately 400 metres underground, the wells are drilled horizontally for another 700 to 800 metres.
+Drilled to a depth approximately 400 metres underground, the wells are then drilled horizontally for another 700 to 800 metres.
 Because MEG's oil extraction occurs deep below the surface, natural ecosystems, including wetlands, trees and lakes are protected.

 All topsoil, subsoil and peat materials are carefully salvaged and preserved for reclamation.
 We keep these materials safe to re-establish native plants once the land is ready to be reclaimed.